Management Approach

 For general purchases such as office supplies, the Toyobo group promotes green purchasing by specifying target items and utilizing "environmental labels."

-In fiscal 2022, the green purchasing rate was 100% for 10 of the 12 items* targeted.
+In fiscal 2022, we purchased 11 out of 12 targeted items*, of which nine had a green purchasing rate of 100%.
+The other two items also accounted for more than 95%.
 We will continue to expand the range of items covered by the scheme, keeping an eye on the green purchasing rate and trends in the world.